BrainStOrmics/Starro_scripts/README.md

-# Starro_benchmarking
+# Starro_scripts
- Data and scripts to reproduce the benchmarking result in Starro paper
+ Data and scripts to reproduce the results in Starro paper